ymi05/Messaging-App/README.md

 # Messaging-App
-Basic messaging app using your local network
+Basic messaging app using your local network.

 You must first run the server.py script and then run the app.py.

 You can use more than one terminal to run the app.py script.